d6y/richard.dallaway.com/_posts/2019-10-24-rust-embedded-1.md

 The above target is:
     - `thumb` is an instruction set from Arm, so this is the ARMv7E-M architecture (a microcontroller profile)
     - `none` for the vendor, for reasons I don't understand
-    - `eabihf` is  made up of Embedded Application Binary Interface (a standard for the way the hardware works) and hf for floating point hardware.
+    - `eabihf` is  made up of Embedded Application Binary Interface (a standard to layout data in a chip's memory and registers so that different pieces of software can inter-operate) and `hf` for floating point hardware.
 - The hardware is STM32F411RE:
     - ST is the name of the company that makes the hardware
     - 32 because it's a 32 bit processor